openeyes/DicomProcessor/README.md

 ```
 ## Logging

-Logs are saved in rott directory logs folder with name applog.txt
+Logs are saved in root directory logs folder with name applog.txt